Little Mix’s Jesy Nelson Sizzles In Leather Bra On Instagram

-Jesy Nelson isn’t one to shy away from the cameras, as her Instagram page is evidence of.
+Jesy Nelson isn’t one to shy away from the cameras, as is proven by her Instagram page.
 On Thursday, the Little Mix star took to the popular social media platform to share a sizzling snapshot of herself donning a leather bra that puts her busty figure on full display.

 This particular photo features the 27-year-old British singer in the sexy number that has two thin straps, tying around Nelson’s neck in a way that helps accentuate her cleavage.
-She teamed the bra with a black skirt featuring a matching leather waistband that sits high on her frame, highlighting her hourglass figure, particularly her curvy hips and derriere.
+She teamed the bra with a black skirt, featuring a matching leather waistband that sits high on her frame, highlighting her hourglass figure, particularly her curvy hips and derriere.

 The singer is posing in what appears to be the living room of a home.
-She is facing the camera, flashing a powerful gaze at the onlooker with her lips slightly parted, in a seductive way.
+She is facing the camera, flashing a powerful gaze at the onlooker with her lips slightly parted in a seductive way.
 Nelson is wearing a face full of makeup, with a gorgeous brown smokey eye highlighted by a black cat eye eyeliner and curled-up mascara.

 Her long chocolate hair is swept to the side and down in loose waves that fall over her right shoulder and onto her chest, reaching down to her waist.
 The nude lipstick she is wearing allows the focus to remain on her eyes, while bronzer accentuates her cheekbones and contours her face.